Quitting vaping is considered easier than quitting smoking. The rate that nicotine hits your brains from smoking is much faster than vaping.

 Step two: switch to an open pod system.

-Open pod systems such as the Lost Vape Orion Go (or any other well-recommended pod vapes) let you vape the e-liquid of your choice.
+Switch to a well-recommended pod vape that lets you vape the e-liquid of your choice.
 This will allow you to gradually lower nicotine strength and make quitting much easier.
 If you want a bit of an extra throat hit, go for freebase nicotine liquids since they hit stronger at less nicotine concentration than nicotine salt.
 It is advisable to start at relatively high levels (12 mg and above), to reduce any possible withdrawal symptoms.

 From that point on, it’s up to you.
 You can slowly lower your nicotine levels in 3 mg increments, or even cut it in half.
 But don’t do it hastily.
 If you go too low on nicotine strength, chances are that you are going to have some cravings.
 If you feel like smoking, then don’t hesitate to raise your nic levels a little bit.